ESL Speaking

 Different Types of Adverbs with Adverb Examples

 If you’re looking for information about the different types of adverbs, you’re certainly in the right place.
-We’re going to give you the rundown on the various kinds of adverbs with examples.
+We’re going to give you a rundown on the various kinds of adverbs with examples.
 Keep on reading for everything you need to know about different types of adverbs, along with adverbs examples for each one.

+What is an adverb?
 An adverb is a word that describes other words like a verb, an adjective, another adverb, or a clause.
 A lot of adverbs end in the ‘-ly’ form.
 For example, badly, fortunately, quickly, and really are some adverbs that end in the -ly form.
 However, there are also adverbs that do not end in -ly like too, very, nevertheless, inside, and outside.

-Kinds of Adverbs
+Types of Adverbs

 • degree